United Kingdom industrial disputes and strikes (2022–present): Bank of England

-IFS
+Institute for Fiscal Studies

 Also in February 2023, the Institute for Fiscal Studies (IFS) said that it anticipated the government would borrow roughly £30bn less in 2023 than it had predicted in November 2022. £6bn would probably be spent on a fuel duty freeze, but borrowing would still be almost £25bn lower than previously anticipated.
 The IFS added that the gap between public and private sector pay had widened a great deal during the recent rise in inflation and "it is difficult... to see an end to public sector pay disputes that does not involve the Treasury providing some extra cash to departments" The IFS also said a 5.5% increase in pay throughout the public sector would match the Consumer price index and would cost around £5bn, this was small compared to the recent underspend.
 The IFS added "Most obviously, the impact of injecting £5bn into an economy with an annual GDP well in excess of £2,000bn would surely be modest."
 Paul Johnson of the IFS said fears raising public sector pay would fuel inflation were exaggerated.
 The IFS said increasing the current 3.5% average pay offer to 5.5% could cost less than £5bn rather than the £28bn Hunt suggested.